Pavpavp/RobotWebServices/Readme.md

 # ABB Robot Web Services C# wrapper for RobotWare6
-Many but not all calls are yet included
+ - Many but not all calls are yet included Planning to add support for
-Planning to add support for RobotWare 7 & subscriptions
+ - RobotWare 7 & subscriptions

 ## Change log

-2019 - 11 - 22
+*2019 - 11 - 22*
-Added support for subscribing to IOs.
+Added support for IO subscriptions.
 Try it as such:

     class TestProgram
     {